AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo: Computer-aided Aortic Tree Segmentation

-Deformable model approaches (\cite{kass1988snakes}, \cite{Terzopoulos_1991}) apply curves or surfaces to move and fit the contours of images.
+Deformable models (\cite{kass1988snakes}, \cite{Terzopoulos_1991}) apply curves or surfaces to move and fit the contours of images.
 The goal of the fitting process is usually to minimize an energy function influenced by external and internal forces.
 External forces pull the curves or surfaces towards the contours, while internal forces are designed to resist deformation and therefore ensure smooth results.
 Deformable model approaches can further be classified into edge-based and region-based approaches.

-\cite{Rueckert_1997} were the first to apply a deformable model approach on aorta segmentation.
+As one of the most widely used segmentation algorithms in the early stages, studies based on deformable model algorithms have a long time span.
+In 1997, \cite{Rueckert_1997} published their research on aorta segmentation based on a deformable model approach.
 The authors presented a novel algorithm for the tracking of the aorta in cardiovascular MR images.
 A multiscale medial response function was first applied to roughly locate the aorta.
 This estimate was then refined with a deformable model, which was defined in a Markov-Random-Field framework.
-The results have been evaluated on clinical compliance studies to show its ability in clinical applications.
+The results have been evaluated with clinical compliance studies to show its ability in clinical applications.

 \cite{Krissian_2014} proposed to use a combination of methods to segment aortas affected by AD.
 They first applied pre-processing methods to remove image noise and other organs from original images.
-Then, a multiscale algorithm was applied to extract the possible centerlines, from which the centerlines related to the aorta were manually selected.
-Finally, the selected centerlines were used as initialization for extracting the aortic wall as well as the AD flap with a level-set algorithm.
+Then, a multiscale algorithm was applied to extract the possible centerlines.
+Additional centerlines (false positives) could be present due to smaller vessels or bones missed during the pre-processing step and therefore a manual centerline selection step was always performed.
+Finally, the selected centerlines were used as initialization points to extract the aortic wall as well as the AD flap with a level-set algorithm.
 The workflow is shown in \autoref{fig:krissian_2014}.
-This approach was evaluated on synthetic and real images from three patients with AD.
+This approach was evaluated with synthetic and real images from three patients with AD.
 The authors compared the segmentation results of their approach with manually segmented dissections.
-The comparison showed an average distance of about 0.5 voxel.
+The comparison showed an average distance of about $0.5$ voxels.
 However, the lack of data still posed difficulties in making a convincing assessment.
 Some steps of the complicated pre-processing and manual extraction of centerlines should also be simplified.